ajile/ember-dialog/site/_installation.md

 <h2>Via bower</h2>
 <p>Bower is a package manager for the web.
 Bower makes it easy to manage dependencies in your application including Ember and Ember Dialog.
 To learn more about Bower visit <a href="http://bower.io/">http://bower.io/</a>.</p>

 <p>Adding Ember to your application with Bower is easy; simply run <code>bower install --save ember-dialog</code>.
-You can also add ember or ember-data to your bower.json file as follows.</p>
+You can also add ember or ember-dialog to your bower.json file as follows.</p>

 {% highlight json %}
 {